Performance Day Info

 Costumes -

 All Primary students must wear their Bloom t-shirts for the exam.
 Please email admin@bloomperformingarts.co.uk if you need to re-order a t-shirt.
 Students are welcome to wear any additional costume and trousers/skirts they would like to, as long as the t-shirt is not covered.
-The play is set in modern day so this can be anything they already own.
-If your child is playing 2 characters, please have them bring 2 items of clothing that they can easily switch between.
-E.g. two zip up hoodies or a scarf etc. They are free to be as creative as they like with their costumes, but must keep the Bloom t-shirt visible.
+They are free to be as creative as they like with their costumes, but must keep the Bloom t-shirt visible.
+Here is a moodboard for further info: www.bloomtuitionandeducation.com/costume-info-exam

 If a skirt is worn, please ensure they wear shorts underneath to protect their dignity during the dance.
-Girls must have hair tied/clipped back or a headband to keep it from covering their faces.
+Long hair must be tied/clipped back keep it from covering their faces or interfering with microphones.
 Heeled shoes are not permitted, please ensure trainers suitable for dancing are worn.

 Youth Theatre Academy students are to wear their own costumes suitable for their play.
 They are not required to wear Bloom t-shirts.